-Horse racing: Long-shot Talismanic wins Breeders' Cup Turf
+Horse racing-Long-shot Talismanic wins Breeders' Cup Turf

 DEL MAR, California (Reuters) - Long-shot Talismanic charged ahead of its more celebrated competition to win the $4 million Breeders’ Cup Turf at the Del Mar Thoroughbred Club racetrack on Saturday.

-The 15-1 colt saved the best for last, accelerating down the stretch to defeat Beach Patrol (4-1) by half a length in the 1 1/2 mile (2.4 km) race on firm turf.
+The 15-1 colt saved the best for last, accelerating down the stretch to defeat Beach Patrol (4-1) by half a length in the 1 1/2 mile (2.4 km) race on firm, fast turf.

-Favorite Highland Reel (6-5) was unable to repeat after winning the Turf last year, finishing third.
+Favorite Highland Reel (6-5) was unable to repeat after winning the Turf last year and finished third.

+Jockey Mickael Barzalona surprised even himself by piloting the four-year-old Talismanic past the wire in 2:26.19, breaking the Breeders’ Cup record of 2:27.35 set by Finnegans Wake in 2014.

+“I can’t believe it,” Barzalona said.
+“I am thrilled to have won my first Breeders’ Cup race.
+I expected the horse to run well, but I’m not sure I thought I would win.”

 The 7-2 morning line favorite Ulysses was scratched from the race on Saturday due to inflammation in the four-year-old colt’s left front fetlock.